 How many seconds does it take to get a job?
 If you know the answer, you have got the job!
 I am not joking.
 Countless studies have told us that interviewers usually decide to hire within the first 90 seconds of an interview.
-Enough time to impress them with your clothing and how you carry them.
+Enough time to impress them with your clothes and how you carry them.

 So?
 Suit up?
 Not necessarily.
 You can still make a good impression without being too obvious about it or choosing the most expensive dress or suit.
 The mantra of good interview dressing style is ” Keep it simple”.

-What to wear for a job interview?
+What clothes to wear for a job interview?

 Do your research.
 You have to dress for the position you are applying for and the company you are going to work for.
 The interviewer may assess whether you will fit into their groups.
 So you have to ‘dress the part’ while attending an interview.

 Do some background checks on whether the organization has a formal dress code.
 If they have, it will be too much to hope to nail the interview in jeans and a casual t-shirt.
 But for a start-up with youngsters, it would be overkill to go in a suit.

 Here are some pointers on how to ace the interview with your conservative and professional dressing style.